dronan/bdGraphQL/README.md

 npm install
 ```

-- Create a database called `exercises-cap-4` in postgres
+- Create a database called `project` in postgres, and, after it, run the command below to create the tables:

 ```
 npx knex migrate:latest